HOW TO BOOK YOUR FIRST FREE FLIGHT WITH MILES AND POINTS

 If you are on a desktop you will be able to search a month at a time rather than a week at a time.
 You are looking for Saver flights, which are typically around 30k - 34k miles each way on United.
 I like to search for award flights one way at a time.
 When booking with points there is no price difference or benefit to booking a round trip flight like when you book with cash.
 In fact, I prefer to book two one way flights.
 That way I can fly into one city and out of another and there’s no backtracking involved.

-Once you have found your award availability, you can transfer your points from your credit card to the airline.
+Once you have found your award availability, then you can go back to your credit card account, log in and transfer your points from your credit card to the airline.

 Go to Chase.com and log in to your account.
 Click on your Chase Sapphire Preferred card/account and when you see your Ultimate Rewards points, you can click on ‘See Rewards Details and Redeem’.
 I’m using the Chase app as an example, if you are on the desktop, this may look a little different.
 Pro Tip: Did you know you can combine your Chase Ultimate Rewards points with another household member?
 This is extremely useful when booking flights!